 At the Tournament of Kings Show at Excalibur Hotel, built in the image of a castle, knights joust for supremacy, a magician conjures snowfall, and the guests feast with the members of the high table.

-This article tells you everything you need to know before booking tickets for the Tournament of Kings Show at Excalibur.
+This article covers everything you need to know before booking tickets for the Tournament of Kings Show at Excalibur.

 What to expect